Elaine-Yuetong/W1_model/FREE_CASH_FLOW.md

 ```

 **What LLM must extract from footnotes:**
-- Pension cash contributions for the period (from Pension Footnote — "Employer Contributions" table; same note as Leverage Formula 2)
+- Pension cash contributions for the period (from Pension Footnote — "Employer Contributions" table; See LEVERAGE.md → Section "Where it lives" → Item 2c (Pension PBO and Plan Assets) — same Pension Footnote location; extract employer contributions from same table)
 - Maintenance vs growth capex split, if disclosed (from MD&A capital expenditures discussion or PP&E footnote — many companies disclose this voluntarily; many do not)
 - Dividends paid (from cash flow statement financing section — semi-structured; usually tagged but verify)